 On the surface, ad receptivity is defined as a consumer’s willingness to receive a message from a brand.
 The consequences of losing that willingness aren’t just going to affect your bottom line — they could affect how much people trust your brand, too.

-So, what can you do to avoid these losses and ensure that your customers remain receptive?
+So, what can you do to avoid these losses and ensure that your customers remain receptive once we all adjust to the new normal?

 Looking back at Kantar’s article, I agree there is cause for concern here.
 But I also believe that ad experiences can still offer tremendous value when created with a consumer-minded approach.